By: Author John Cunningham. Published: 2019/02/08 at 3:56 pm

 Lawn Mower Care Tips

-I check the oil before starting and at every refuelling
+- I check the oil before starting and at every refueling

-Mower deck gets a complete clean down when winterising
+- Mower deck gets a complete clean-down when winterizing

 Before starting your mower, take a couple of minutes to: